jerbaroo/bridge-sim/paper/paper.md

 # Summary

-`bridge-sim` is an open source package for Python that provides a high-level API for building linear 3D models of concrete slab bridges, running simulations of the generated models with OpenSees [@mckenna:2011], and generating time series and graphics of the responses e.g. \autoref{fig:time}. `bridge-sim` has been
+`bridge-sim` is an open-source library for Python that provides a high-level API for building linear 3D models of concrete slab bridges, running simulations of the generated models with OpenSees [@mckenna:2011], and generating time series and graphics of the responses e.g. \autoref{fig:time}. `bridge-sim` has been